gschmutz/stream-processing-workshop/01-working-with-kafka-broker/README.md

 eee
 ```

-Messages arrive in the same order because you are just not able to enter them quick enough.
+> **What just happened?** The producer wrote each message to one of the 6 partitions (chosen by the default round-robin partitioner).
+The consumer subscribed to all 6 partitions and displayed messages as they arrived.
+Because you typed slowly enough that each message was sent and consumed before the next, they appear in order — but this ordering is only guaranteed *within a single partition*, not across partitions.

-You can stop the consumer by hitting **Ctrl-C**.
-If you want to consume from the beginning of the log, use the `--from-beginning` option.
+You can stop the consumer with **Ctrl-C**.
+To replay all messages from the beginning, use the `--from-beginning` option.

-You can also echo a longer message and pipe it into the console producer, as he is reading the next message from the command line:
+You can also pipe a message directly into the producer:

 ```bash
 echo "This is my first message!" | kafka-console-producer \